-We will send the final invoice out to you following the day of the funeral.
+We will send the final invoice out to you 10 days after the day of the funeral.
 Just a few ways in which the final bill can be settled include:

 If you are making a direct payment, please organise a bank transfer.
 If you are struggling to cover the costs, you might qualify for financial support via benefit schemes from the government.

 If you have chosen a solicitor to take care of the final account, then please let us know as soon as you can.

 If you are taking care of the estate yourself, you will be required to submit an invoice to the building society or bank of your loved one.
 This will mean that the payment can be taken straight from their account.